 Workstation Ergonomics

-Exercises and stretches at work (Related exercises for back pain)
+Exercises and Stretches at Work (Related Exercises for Back Pain)

 Here are 2 simple stretches to do during breaks

 Neck Stretch : Sit with your back straight and your feet flat on the floor.
-Gently tilt your head toward your right shoulder and hold for 15 to 30 seconds.
+Gently tilt your head toward your right shoulder and hold this position for 15 to 30 seconds.
 Repeat on the other side.
 This will help relieve tension in your neck and shoulders.

 Exercises to strengthen the back and neck

 Scapular Retraction : While sitting or standing, squeeze your shoulder blades together as if you were trying to hold a pencil between them.
 Hold this position for 5 to 10 seconds, then release.
 Repeat this exercise 10 to 15 times.
-This exercise strengthens the upper back muscles and improves shoulder posture.
+This exercise strengthens your upper back muscles and improves shoulder posture.